FlagrantGarden/site/content/games/factions/supplements/coasts/Forces/mid-isles.md

 ---
-title: "The Mid-Isles"
+title: The Mid-Isles
-description: "The forces of the Mid-Isles"
+summary: The forces of the Mid-Isles
 draft: false
 weight: 15
 ---